 Improving the look of your smile is as important today as optimizing its health.
-That importance is due in part to the many benefits that a confident smile can bring your health and quality of life.
+That importance is due in part to the many benefits that a confident smile can bring to your health and quality of life.
 It is also due to the fact that many of the issues that mar your smile’s appearance also create conditions that can increase the risk to your oral health.
 One of the most common aesthetic issues afflicting people’s smiles is staining, and teeth whitening has become a popular reason to visit the dentist.
-There are also numerous products on the market which cater to patients’ wishes for brighter smiles, each with its own varying degree of success.
-Before turning to chemical teeth whitening products, however, cosmetic dentist, Dr. James Fondriest advises reaching for someting around the house.
-The effectiveness of baking soda and teeth whitening has been known for a long time..
+There are also numerous products on the market that cater to patients’ wishes for brighter smiles, each with its own varying degree of success.
+Before turning to chemical teeth whitening products, however, cosmetic dentist, Dr. James Fondriest advises reaching for something around the house.
+The effectiveness of baking soda and teeth whitening has been known for a long time.

 Like A Thousand Little Scrub Brushes

 Baking soda has been a fan favorite in tooth care for decades.
 Its effectiveness as an oral health product and as a household cleaner lies in its natural abrasiveness.
 Although it appears as powder, baking soda actually consists of countless little crystals that act as tiny brushes, scrubbing away stains from the surfaces of your teeth (or countertops and floors).
 Baking soda should be used on your teeth with care, though, or this very same quality may cause it to scrub the enamel, and therefore the protection, from your teeth.